ericcornelissen/shescape/CONTRIBUTING.md

 ##### Mutation Testing Unit Tests

-The effectiveness of the unit tests is ensured by [mutation testing] with [Stryker].
+The effectiveness of the unit tests is ensured by [mutation testing] (using [Stryker]).
 You can run mutation tests for using `npm run mutation:unit`, which will generate a mutation report at `_reports/mutation/unit.html`.

-After you make changes to the source and have added tests, consider running mutation tests.
+After you make changes to the `src/` code and have added tests, consider running mutation tests.
 Running mutation tests will tell you if there are behaviour changing modification that can be made to the source without the unit tests catching the change.
 Stryker labels such modifications as _Survived_.

 #### Integration Testing

-The integration tests aim to test the library as it would be used by users, both in CommonJS and ESModule form.
-All integration test suites go into the `test/integration` folder.
+The integration tests aim to test the library as it would be used by users.
+All integration test suites go into the `test/integration/` folder.
 You can run the integration tests using the command `npm run test:integration`.

 When writing integration tests, focus on behavior that emerges from the composition of units.